StylianosBairamis/ReserveIT/README.md

 The app uses dummy data for the stores, is currently not functional due to the expiration of the free trial for the above mentioned services.

-See report.pdf for more details :)
+See report.pdf for more details.